-When treating a worker with a work-related injury or condition, the provider should, where appropriate:
+When treating a worker with a compensable injury, the practitioner should, where appropriate:

-- Deliver outcome-focused and goal-orientated services, which are focused on achieving maximum function and safely returning the worker to work. - Consider biopsychosocial factors that may influence the injured worker's return to work. - Advise and liaise with the relevant treating practitioners and insurer. - Keep detailed, appropriate, up-to-date treatment records and any relevant information obtained in the service delivery. - Ensure that the worker has given their written authority prior to the exchange of information with third parties other than the referrer. - Be accountable for the services provided, ensuring those services incurred for the work-related injury or condition are reasonable. - Maintain practice competencies relevant to the provider's profession and the delivery of services within the Queensland workers' compensation environment.
+- Deliver outcome-focused and goal-orientated services, which are focused on achieving maximum function and safely returning the worker to work. - Consider biopsychosocial factors that may influence the injured worker's return to work. - Advise and liaise with the relevant treating practitioners and insurer. - Keep detailed, appropriate, up-to-date treatment records and any relevant information obtained in the service delivery. - Ensure that the worker has given their written authority prior to the exchange of information with third parties other than the referrer. - Be accountable for the services provided, ensuring those services incurred for the compensable injury are reasonable. - Maintain practice competencies relevant to the practitioner's profession and the delivery of services within the Queensland workers' compensation environment.